Denials (The White Lotus): Plot

 In Bangkok, Rick (Walton Goggins) meets with Sritala (Patravadi Mejudhon) under his false pretense of arranging a film project, for which he gets his friend Frank (Sam Rockwell) to pose as the director.
 He claims that in order to get a genuine role for her, the "director" wants to meet with her at her home, despite Sritala's reservations since her husband is still unwell.

 Piper goes to the monastery to meet with monk Luang Por Teera, telling him about her aimlessness and problems with her family.
 Afterward, Timothy speaks with him and discusses the afterlife, which he finds comforting.
 He chooses to support Piper's decision to stay.
 Victoria is shocked and tells Piper she will support her if she agrees to stay for one night.
 Piper agrees and Lochlan chooses to stay as well.
 While the Ratliffs are gone, Gaitok (Tayme Thapthimthong) sneaks into their villa and retrieves the gun Timothy had stolen from the security booth.

 Chloe returns home and attempts to reconcile with Gary, who tells her he is not bothered by her infidelity and tells her he needs her help "taking care of something".
 He has her invite the brothers to dinner.
 Later, he approaches Belinda, who is clearly alarmed, and asks her to come to dinner as well, adding, "I think we should talk."

 By the pool, Saxon asks Chelsea why she did not have sex with him.
 She explains that she has a boyfriend and believes him to be her soulmate, while also referring to Saxon as "soulless".
-Chloe arrives and invites Saxon and his brother to have dinner at Gary's house, convincing him he is not upset.
+Chloe arrives and invites Saxon and his brother, Lochlan, to have dinner at Gary's house, convincing him he is not upset.
 Chloe confirms that Saxon and Lochlan had a sexual encounter, deeply disturbing Saxon.
 At the monastery, Lochlan recalls his incestuous encounter with his brother.
 In Bangkok, Rick and Frank take a boat ride to the Hollinger household, where Frank poses as the director and introduces himself to Sritala and her husband, Jim (Scott Glenn).